fpaolant/graphx/README.md

 In the project directory, you can run:

 ### `npm install`
-It resolves dependancies and install required libraries
+It resolves dependencies and install required libraries

 ### `npm serve`
 Runs the app in the development mode.